Browse by airline

 Type in your origin and destination city and we will give you the best flight route options based on flight time and connection time along with airline and airports delays.

-AMS to BER flights and routes map AMS to BER.
-All flight routes from Schiphol, Netherlands to Berlin Brandenburg Airport, Germany.
-These routes are operated by 10 different airlines.
-You can either fly non-stop with KLM or easyJet, or choose from 6 different transit flights.
-The shortest flight time is 1 hour and 15 minutes.
+AMS to BER flights and routes map AMS to BER – All flight route options from Schiphol, Netherlands to Berlin Brandenburg Airport, Germany.
+These routes are operated by 7 airlines.
+Fly non-stop with KLM or easyJet, or choose from 5 different stopover flights.
+The shortest flight time is 1 hour and 20 minutes.
+See the full flight schedule and time table, including departure times, airlines and stopover details to find the best option for you.

 From